Read more:

 10X TREATS Points (4 mpd) on all fuel

 If you don’t drive as often, we’d recommend the Maybank Horizon Visa Signature Card.
-Its lower minimum spend of S$300 per month and decent 8X TREATS Points or 3.2 mpd on fuel spend is comparable to the regular 4 mpd competitors.
+It earns a decent 3X TREATS Points or 1.2 mpd on fuel spend and is comparable to travel credit cards.

 But if you’re on the opposite end of the spectrum and drive on the daily, the UOB Visa Signature Card will be your best bet.
 It has the highest spend cap of S$2,000 per statement month shared across two broad categories: